ideos/gloe/README.md

 (type B) -> [NextTransformer] -> (some type C)
 ```

-That is, the outcome type of `MyTransformer` must be the same
-as the incoming of `NextTransformer`.
-When building your
-graphs, you will know about any problem with types immediately.
+That is, the outcome type of `MyTransformer` must be the same as the incoming type of `NextTransformer`.
+When building your graphs, you will know about any problem with types immediately.

 > The representation of a transformer with its name and types is called
 **signature**.